tk3-project/SmartHelper/README.md

 # SmartHelper

+## Specification

+* use `Broadcasteceiver` to fetch and broadcast the activity and location results.

 ## ChangeLog
+* display default activity and location information when no results obtained.

+* Remove `IntentService	`, use `Receiver` to fetch and broadcast the activity and location results.
+* Enable background services.

+* Enable display Location in DisplayFragement
 * Add `enableLocationAndActivityTracking` and `disableLocationAndActivityTracking` methods in SettingFragment
 * Add new Services
 * Rename some files
 * Change the structure of the project